droodman/Mittag-Leffler-for-Stata/README.md

 # Mittag-Leffler for Stata
- Mittag-Leffler function in Mata using Garrappa (2015) algorithm
+ Mittag-Leffler function in Stata/Mata using Garrappa (2015) algorithm

 This is a direct port of Roberto Garrappa's MATLAB implementation of his inverse-Laplace-transform method.
 It produces a function, mlf() with identical syntax and behavior as the MATLAB original.